3 Amazing Books to Read for a Successful Investing Mindset:

 In this section, Hill conveys the readers to ensure that the ‘want’ becomes ‘desire’.

-Besides, you need to revisit the desire often to imprint it in your mind.
-Read the statement twice daily, in the morning and in evening.
+You need to revisit the desire often to imprint it in your mind.
+Read the statement twice daily, in the morning and in the evening.

 |I want to earn ____________ by ______________ and for that I am will to _________________.|

-Overall, create a burning desire of what you want if you want to become successful.
+Overall, create a burning desire for what you want if you want to become successful.

-These are the two out of thirteen principles taught in the book.
+These are the two out of thirteen principles taught in the ‘Think & Grow Rich’.
 Apart, there are many important lessons in the book that will help you to develop your mindset for a successful life ahead.

 2. The Richest Man in Babylon

 The book consists of different stories from the Babylonian days.
-Few of stories for the collection are- The richest man in Babylon, Goddess of good luck, The gold lender of Babylon, The camel trader of Babylon etc.
+A few of stories for the collection are- The richest man in Babylon, Goddess of good luck, The gold lender of Babylon, The camel trader of Babylon etc.